Torrex1/react-blog/README.md

 Hey!
-It's my first big React.js project ^^
+It's my first big React.js project ^^ <br>
 This is a blog.
-People can write something on their pages, comment on other posts, put likes and maybe repost :D. In this project I learned and used a many different React features.
+People can write something on their pages, comment on other posts, put likes and maybe repost :D. In this project I learned and used a many different React features. <br>

 ### tech stack ###
 Client: